-Fix and Flip Real Estate Investors
+Buy-and-Hold Real Estate Investors

-If you want to model the income from a Fix and Flip Real Estate Investors you’d typically do it by modeling it using a
+If you want to model the income from a fix-and-flip real estate investment, you’d typically do it by modeling it using a

 Creative Real Estate Investors

-I often like to refer to Creative Real Estate Investors as Creative Real Estate Entrepreneurs instead of “investors”.
+I often like to refer to Creative Real Estate Investors as “entrepreneurs” rather than “investors”.
 I think it better describes the nature of their business.
-They are really in the business of marketing to find motivated sellers, structuring creative deals and acquiring properties creatively.
-Often they are selling their properties creatively as well.
+They are really in the business of marketing to find motivated sellers, structuring creative deals, and acquiring properties creatively.
+They often sell their properties creatively as well.

-Wholesalers are typically looking for amazing, investor-grade deals, negotiating the terms of purchase with a seller — often a motivated seller—and then selling the rights in their contract to a second investor.
+Wholesalers are typically looking for amazing, investor-grade deals.
+Then, they negotiate the terms of purchase with a seller — often a motivated seller.
+Finally, they sell the rights in their contract to a second investor.
 The second investor is typically one of the investor types we’ve covered above.